 Analyzing DiDi Global's Unusual Options Activity

 On Tuesday, shares of DiDi Global (NYSE:DIDI) saw unusual options activity.
-After the option alert, the stock price moved up to $11.19.
+After the option alert, the stock price moved down to $7.52.

 - Sentiment: BULLISH